“Oh the places you’ll go to, today is your day! Your mountain is waiting, so get on your way!”- Dr. Seuss

 - I advice that you use google maps or some transit app as the undergrounds can be somewhat confusing.

 - Don’t be scared to ask questions.
-I noticed they were a lot of train officials at the station who can help you and tell you how to get to your directions.
+I noticed they were a lot of train officials at the station.
+If you are lost or confused, ask them a question as they are willing to help you navigate your way around the city.

-- There are also physical maps which I would recommend as they give you a general idea of what tourists sites are close to each other.
+- There are also physical maps which I would recommend you pick up from the station as they give you a general idea of what tourists sites are close to each other.
 It is also helpful in the event that your phone battery dies.

 I hope you have found this post interesting and enlightening.
-I really wish I took pictures with one of the taxis they have over there (very different from our yellow cabs and regular cars here) in the background.
+I really wish I took pictures with one of the black taxis (very different from our yellow cabs and regular cars here) in the background.